beeradmoore/EdgeTweaker/docs/microsoft-edge-policies.md

   ### EnforceLocalAnchorConstraintsEnabled

-  #### Determines whether the built-in certificate verifier will enforce constraints encoded into trust anchors loaded from the platform trust store (deprecated)
+  #### Determines whether the built-in certificate verifier will enforce constraints encoded into trust anchors loaded from the platform trust store (obsolete)

-  >DEPRECATED: This policy is deprecated.
-It is currently supported but will become obsolete in a future release.
+  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 127.
   #### Supported versions:

-  - On Windows and macOS since 113 or later
+  - On Windows and macOS since 113, until 127

   #### Description